Ibrahim-Iradukunda/alu-shell/basics/README.md

-file /tmp/iamafile: write a script that prints the type of the file named iamafile ln -s /bin/ls __ls__: Create a symbolic link cp -u *.html ../: a script that copies all HTML files from the current working directory to the parent directory
+file /tmp/iamafile: write a script that prints the type of the file named iamafile ln -s /bin/ls __ls__: Create a symbolic link cp -u *.html ../: a script that copies all HTML files from the current working directory to the parent directory mv [A-Z]* /tmp/u/: a script that moves all files beginning with an uppercase letter to the directory